mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 source-complete as immutable N1-A chronology; N1-A1, N1-A2, and N1-A3 are
-immutable failed-audit chronology; N1-A4 byte-owned ROW/RUN closure and its prior-art adjudication are committed at `81b2a0a`; N2-F0/N2a are terminal mechanics RED and N2b is terminal scientific-runner RED, all with zero credit;
-one same-task two-file N2c source-only transaction is authorized but not sent;
+immutable failed-audit chronology; N1-A4 byte-owned ROW/RUN closure and its prior-art adjudication are committed at `81b2a0a`; N2-F0/N2a are terminal mechanics RED, N2b is terminal scientific-runner RED, and N2c is terminal source-review RED, all with zero credit; one same-task two-file N2d source-architecture transaction is authorized but not sent;
 N-DNF-BIR/N-WRR remain prior-art-bound born-RED holds, N-GLL is no-go/fatal-only, and both formation clean audits remain blocked**